hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/simplify.rst

 :doc:`/sculpt_paint/sculpting/tool_settings/dyntopo`
 to remove/add detail in the mesh.

+Even when the :ref:`Refine Method <bpy.types.Sculpt.detail_refine_method>`
+is set to *Subdivide Edges*, this brush is always able to collapse edges.
+This ensures that while focusing on adding detail to your sculpt, the *Simplify* brush can always be used to simplify and polish surfaces.

-This brush has no effect if dynamic topology is disabled.
+This brush has no effect if Dyntopo is disabled.

 .. tip::
    In combination with auto-smooth the brush can polish surfaces while it remeshes them.